-If you are on the path toward spiritual enlightenment, you may be finding that it’s an elusive concept.
+If you are on the path of spiritual enlightenment, you may be finding that it’s an elusive concept.
 How do you know when you’re enlightened?
-How do you know that you’ve reached your destination?
+Is there even such a thing?

 What is Spiritual Enlightenment?